Jelica Vazzaz: 1948 Olympics

 Vazzaz also detailed her evaluations of the various teams at these games (only team medals were awarded).
-About the gold-medal winning Czechoslovakian team, she praised the team’s uniformity, loveliness, femininity, modesty, solidity in work, precision, versatility, self-discipline, and solid competitiveness.
+About the gold medal-winning Czechoslovak team, she praised the team's uniformity, loveliness, femininity, modesty, solidity in work, precision, versatility, self-discipline, and solid competitiveness.
 She noted that they were especially good on flying rings where their on-apparatus posture was gorgeous, and they had big somersault dismounts with safe landings.
 In summary, she asserted that they deservedly took first place.
-Her assessment of the silver-medal-winning Hungarian team, who were greatly disappointed to lose because they were expected to be the champions, included that their dismounts from rings were much less safe than that of the Czechoslovakian team, but were very good on beam and surpassed the Czechoslovakian team there to become the highest-scoring team on that apparatus (in both compulsory and voluntary segments of the competition).
-An additional criticism of hers was that the Hungarians weren’t uniform enough, their older competitors not being as competitive as their younger ones who looked very promising.
-About the bronze-medal-winning team from the USA, she noted that they were a younger group of contestants, and stood out because of their unique stature, being wide at the shoulders, narrow at the hips, but with too much facial make-up.
-She stated that the USA team had strong hands, which saved them when they didn’t execute well otherwise.
-In particular, she noted that on the flying rings apparatus, they got lower scores than they deserved, in relation to subsequently competing teams, because they were first up on the apparatus and judging rules hadn’t been made sufficiently clear.
+Her assessment of the silver medal-winning Hungarian team, who were greatly disappointed to lose because they were expected to be the champions, included that their dismounts from rings were much less safe than that of the Czechoslovak team, but were very good on beam and surpassed the Czechoslovak team there to become the highest-scoring team on that apparatus (in both compulsory and voluntary segments of the competition).
+An additional criticism of hers was that the Hungarians were not uniform enough, their older competitors not being as competitive as their younger ones who looked very promising.
+About the bronze medal-winning team from the US, she noted that they were a younger group of contestants, and stood out because of their unique stature, being wide at the shoulders, narrow at the hips, but with too much facial make-up.
+She stated that the USA team had strong hands, which saved them when they did not execute well otherwise.
+In particular, she noted that on the flying rings apparatus, they got lower scores than they deserved, in relation to subsequently competing teams, because they were first up on the apparatus and judging rules had not been made sufficiently clear.

-Among the non-medaling teams at these games, she noted of the 5th-place (out of 11) team from the Netherlands, team champions at the first women’s gymnastics competition at the Olympics in 1928, (and one of only two thus, such far), she stated that although they were older and didn’t look like good contestants, they rightly occupied 2nd place on the team free exercise with hand apparatus (balls), showing considerable knowledge, loveliness, and sense of performance.
+Among the non-medaling teams at these games, she noted of the 5th-place (out of 11) team from the Netherlands, team champions at the first women's gymnastics competition at the Olympics in 1928, (and one of only two thus, such far), she stated that although they were older and did not look like good contestants, they rightly occupied 2nd place on the team free exercise with hand apparatus (balls), showing considerable knowledge, loveliness, and sense of performance.
 Among the 8th-place Italian team, Vazzaz singled out Laura Micheli, who at only 16 or 17 (especially young for a competitor for this time), was the third-highest scorer, overall, among the competitive field of over 80 contestants, scoring much higher than any of her teammates.
-Vazzaz also singled out the Italian team’s work on the optional segment of the beam exercises where they showed some original elements.
+Vazzaz also singled out the Italian team's work on the optional segment of the beam exercises where they showed some original elements.